conjurer-rich/user-needs-mapping/_pages/home.md

 ## Unexpected Benefits
 Even if insights feel predictable, the structured discussions fostered by UNM provide clarity and alignment across teams.
 Participants often leave with a deeper understanding of their organization’s needs and priorities.

-## Adopted Widely in the Team Topologies Community
+## Adopted widely in the Team Topologies Community
 UNM has grown from a personal “itch to scratch” into a trusted technique embraced by practitioners worldwide.
 Its simplicity and adaptability make it an invaluable part of any team’s toolkit when designing humane and effective ways of working.

 ## Learn More